 Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6.00% of their annual pay during fiscal year 2016.
-Employer's contractually required contribution rate for the year ended June 30, 2016 was 14.27% of payroll.
-The Commission's contributions to TRS were \$30,338 for the year ended June 30, 2016.
-Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Employees were required to contribute 6.00% of their annual pay during fiscal year 2017.
+Employer's contractually required contribution rate for the year ended June 30, 2017 was 14.27% of payroll.
+The Commission's contributions to TRS were \$23,258 for the year ended June 30, 2017.